Armand Bayou Nature Center

 Annual Special Events & Programs

 Year round, there are many ways to reconnect with nature and your Armand Bayou Nature Center community.
-Join us every third Sunday of the Month to learn about the role ABNC plays in our environment through nature related programs.
-You can help us sustain and protect ABNC by reserving a ticket to the "Spring Gala", our annual fundraiser in April.
+Join us every first and third Sundays of the month to learn about the role ABNC plays in our environment through nature related programs.
 During the summer and winter school breaks, send your children ages 4 - 13 to our outdoor nature EcoCamp.
 Assist us in Prairie Pandemonium, a community based prairie restoration project .
 Lastly, help us celebrate the harvest season at the Martyn Farm Harvest Festival.
 As always your membership greatly supports the conservation efforts, programs and outreach of ABNC.
 Please follow the menu to the left for detailed information on any of these events.

 Sundays in Nature

-Sundays in Nature underwritten by DOW Chemical is a FREE program designed to inspire families to open the door, get outside and to foster an appreciation for ABNC and our natural world.
+Sundays in Nature underwritten by Chevron Phillips Chemical Company is a FREE program designed to inspire families to open the door, get outside and to foster an appreciation for ABNC and our natural world.
 Join us every First and Third Sunday of the Month for a guided adventure to further our mission of connecting people to nature.

 A daily dose of the outdoors improves children's physical, mental and emotional well-being.
 The benefits of outdoor play are real: healthier kids with a life-long appreciation of wildlife and nature.
 It's time to trade some screen time for green time.
 EcoCamp is helping to make that happen with programs that bring children closer to the natural world.
 These camps provide meaningful experiences that touch their hearts and build a sense of conservation stewardship.
 EcoCamp is a day camp for 4 to 13 year olds which may include fishing, seining, and canoe rides and exciting activities and learning opportunities using Armand Bayou Nature Center as a living laboratory.
 Go to the Winter EcoCamp or Summer EcoCamp page for the latest information.